 Child Labor Laws

 The Pennsylvania Child Labor Law (CLL) was put in place to help protect children under the age of 18 and provide a safe and healthy work environment.
-The CLL prohibits children from working in certain establishments and occupations and also regulates the number of hours that they can work.
+The CLL requires workers under 18 to have a valid work permit, prohibits children from working in certain establishments and occupations, and also regulates the number of hours that they can work.

 - Minors under the age of 18 are also required to obtain a work permit before they are able to seek employment.